Escorted TourNorway, Sweden, Finland, Denmark, Baltics, and Russia

 - DFDS Seaways, Commodore Class cabins are with Queen size beds.
 Clients requesting Twin beds will be accommodated in Outside 2 berth cabins – not Commodore Class.
 Breakfast is however still provided in Commodore class restaurant.

 - Passports must be shown when traveling between Denmark and Norway on the DFDS ferry.
 Clients traveling with E.U. identification cards may not be allowed on-board.

 - Scenes of the North with Moscow Extension, 21-day tour, from $6,645 per person (lower, more favorable rate for 2020!).

 Day 1 ARRIVAL COPENHAGEN

-Arrival to Copenhagen Airport, meet & greet by Borealis Destination Management English-speaking representative, for Regular Arrival Transfer Service to the hotel* for check-in (Please see notes below for this service).
+Arrival to Copenhagen Airport, meet & greet by Borealis Destination Management English-speaking representative, for Regular Arrival Transfer Service to the hotel* for check-in.
 Please consult the Borealis Destination Management welcome letter, which you will receive upon check-in at your hotel, and kindly note where and when to meet your tour leader.
-A short welcome meeting will be held at 19:00, where you will receive information on the upcoming tour program.
+A short welcome meeting will be held between 18:00-19:00 (exact time will be communicated), where you will receive information on the upcoming tour program.
 The rest of the day is at leisure.